SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 #### What does `spawn` do?

-Imagine the "entity" running the following is the `schduler`:
+Imagine the "entity" running the following is the `scheduler`:

 - Take the `contexts` array
 - Find the first `DEAD` or `UNUSED` context (GC might trigger here)